hepabolu/programming-by-stealth/docs/pbs72.md

 });
 ```

-At this stage we have a working solution, but it would benefit form a little refactoring.
+At this stage we have a working solution, but it would benefit from a little refactoring.
 As things stand there’s a lot of code duplication between the timeout that fires when the timer ends and the `stopTimer()` function.
 This can be easily fixed by replacing the duplicated code in the timeout with a call to the `stopTimer()` function:

 ```javascript
 mainTimerID = window.setTimeout(function(){